 If you really want to know the truth, concrete never stops curing; it continually hardens forever.
 However, for practical purposes, it reaches a point where further hardening will be so slow it becomes unnoticeable.
-In this article, we cover the basics of what you need to know about “how long does concrete take to set.”
+In this article, we cover the basics of what you need to know if you’re asking the question, “how long does concrete take to set?”

 The continual hardening occurs because cement particles react with the water in the mix (hydration), and as long as cement is in contact with moisture, even miniscule bubbles, it will continue to form bonds.
 This is minimal after “full strength” is achieved, but it is continual.